Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 #### Report

 The [initial PMD report](reports/pmd/pmd_01.pdf) identifies many violations, mainly with priority 3 and 4, and one with priority 1.
-Some examples are: EmptyCatchBlock, ControlStatementBraces, LiteralsFirstInComparisons.
+Some examples are: `EmptyCatchBlock`, `ControlStatementBraces`, `LiteralsFirstInComparisons`.
 The violations found and analyzed are true positives.
 One might think that some violations such as `ControlStatementBraces` are false positives, but this is rather a noise.
 The tool correctly identified the violation, however these are irrelevant to us.
-Therefore, we've modified the configurations to exclude these cases	.
+Therefore, we've modified the configurations to exclude these cases.

-> TODO: continue with types of violations?
-Do you think those are true violations that need to be addressed, or are just false-positives?
-> Secalhar dizer que notamos que algumas eram de ControlStatementBraces e que por isso nao eram relevantes?
-Nao sei se conseguimos excluir nas configuraçoes esta violação, imepdindo que apareçam nos reports

 #### Configuration
 The basic rulesets were gathered from the [pmd maven official website](https://maven.apache.org/plugins/maven-pmd-plugin/examples/usingRuleSets.html).